joegreene/2015-Spring-CS-121/Weekly Work/Week-16/README.md

 #### Wednesday
 We went over the pseudo-exam, which is posted [here](cs121_pseudo_exam.docx).

-Solutions for the exam can be found in SOLUTIONS.md, location near the top of this page or [here](SOLUTIONS.md).
+Solutions for the exam can be found in SOLUTIONS.md, location near the top of this page or [here](SOLUTIONS.md) (click 'View Raw' to download file).

 #### Thursday
 Same as Wednesday, except the pseudo-exam was updated to reflect the in-class announcement about the exam that same day.